Tayruh/sadako/reference.md

 Times choice 2 has been seen: 0
 ```

 Normally the game does not save progress in a choice tree.
 It only saves progress when you click a link that leads to a label or page (using `sadako.doLink()`).
-However, if you give a choice an inline label, the game will allow you to save progress after that choice has been selected.
+However, if you assign a label to a choice, the game will allow you to save progress after that choice has been selected.

 ### Limited Choice